-Realizing That its Not Always About Doing Something
+Realizing That it is Not Always About Doing Something

 There are so many ways to “do self-care” that are cheap or free.
-You can take baths, you can exercise, drink a yummy coffee, watch a movie etc. I feel like sometimes I bombarded with this.
+You can take baths.
+You can exercise, drink a yummy coffee, hang out with friends (here are some ideas for a girl’s day out), watch a movie, etc. I feel like sometimes I am bombarded with this.
 Take an exercise class!
 By that drink!
 Eat that chocolate!
 Sometimes I feel like there are moments when I feel stressed out about the self-care that I haven’t done.
 Have I taken care of myself today?
 Am I prioritizing myself?
-I MUST go exercise, I MUST find a friend to have coffee with.
-Its almost become another thing on my to-do list.
+I MUST go exercise, and I MUST find a friend to have coffee with.
+It’s almost become another thing on my to-do list.